micmejia/bible-dump/AMPC/Hebrews/Heb 2.md

-For, as we all know, He [Christ] did not take hold of angels [[^a]the fallen angels, to give them a helping and delivering hand], but He did take hold of [[^b]the fallen] descendants of Abraham [to reach out to them a helping and delivering hand].
+For, as we all know, He [Christ] did not take hold of angels [the fallen angels, to give them a helping and delivering hand], but He did take hold of [the fallen] descendants of Abraham [to reach out to them a helping and delivering hand].